 Generally, a rolling admission means that the school you are applying to assesses applications as they come in and notifies students about their acceptance or non-acceptance right away.
 This is unlike regular admission where the school waits until after their announced deadline to evaluate all the applications that were received during the application window.

 Is Rolling Admissions Right For You?

 How does this make a difference to you?
-If your first-choice college uses rolling admission you can use this to your benefit by sending in your application as early as possible.
-Because applications are assessed as and when they are received, the earlier you apply the more places that are available, and the higher your chances of getting accepted.
+If your first-choice college uses rolling admission you can use this to your benefit.
+Send in your application as early as possible!
+Colleges assess applications when they receive them.
+The earlier you apply, the more places that are available.
+Thus, the higher your acceptance odds.

 Don’t Confuse Rolling Admission with Early Decision

 If your top choice colleges offer rolling admissions, you have nothing to lose.
 Instead, you have everything to win by applying early in the cycle.